Tips and tricks Best practice guides, FAQ & more

 What it really comes down to is “What is the right automation testing tool for your situation?”

-Yes, an automation tool can help you test more efficiently.
+Yes, test automation can help you test more efficiently.

-But an automation tool won’t guarantee the success of your testing.
+But it won’t guarantee the success of your testing.

 The promise of faster and more cost-effective testing is alluring, but without addressing the underlying problems of a test setup, your automation can likely fail.